bgamari/ghc-wiki-import/data-parallel/code-vectorisation.md

-**TODO** This material needs to be revised and we need to come up with a plan for getting some programs to quickly gtet some programs to compile.
+**TODO** This material needs to be revised and we need to come up with a plan for getting some programs to quickly get some programs to compile.